phoniks2k/pxlya/utils/ocean-tiles/README.md

 # ocean tiles
-In order to have the ocean and land on the canvas, or any other background pic, we have to create tiles that we can later upload to the canvas with drawOcean.js.
+In order to have the ocean and land on the canvas, we have to scale up the ocean.png, create tiles and then upload them to the canvas with drawOcean.js.

-Those are the commands to create tiles in subfolders:
+Execute those shell commands in this folder (utils/ocean-tiles).
+Imagemagick needs to be installed.

 - create folder for tiles: